 Most operating room lounges provide food for the surgeons, residents and medical students.
 In our operating room it’s usually bagels and muffins.
 The muffins don’t seem that big… until you realize they are at least 2 servings each!
 Check out this picture from fooducate.com.

 Knowledge is power when it comes to your diet – particularly if you are trying to lose weight (or at least not gain weight).
 One of the biggest eye openers for people struggling with weight is to learn about the “portion distortion” that has occurred over the last decade or two.
 This information will not only help you counsel patients, it will help you “walk the walk” by taking care of your own nutrition.
 Weight gain is extremely common during clinical rotations and residency.
-If you are interested in losing weight, or at least preventing weight gain, one of the first steps is getting a grasp on normal serving sizes, food groups and how many servings of each food group you should eat.
+If you are interested in losing weight, or at least preventing weight gain during residency, one of the first steps is getting a grasp on normal serving sizes, food groups and how many servings of each food group you should eat.

 Here’s a good list of how to “eyeball” what constitutes a single serving (from Webmd.com)